fandyliu/FDGroupIconView/README.md

 How To Use
 ==============

-`you can creat this array by  UIImage  NSURL or NSString(imageName/urlString) `
+`you can creat iconArray by  UIImage  NSURL or NSString(imageName/urlString)`

 ```